jothepro/doxygen-awesome-css/docs/customization.md

 The theme overrides most colors with the `--primary-color-*` variables.

-But there is a few small images and graphics that the theme cannot adjust or replace.
-To make these blend in better with the rest, it is recommended to adjust the [doxygen color settings](https://www.doxygen.nl/manual/customize.html#minor_tweaks_colors) to something that matches the chosen color-scheme.
+But there are a few small images and graphics that the theme cannot adjust or replace.
+To make these blend in better with the rest, it is recommended to adjust the [doxygen color settings](https://www.doxygen.nl/manual/customize.html#minor_tweaks_colors) to something that matches the chosen color scheme.

-For the default color-scheme, these values work out quite well:
+For the default color scheme, these values work out quite well:

 ```
 # Doxyfile